spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks-hybrid-nodes/create-hybrid-node-pools.md

    edge-xyz987uvw6543210example2           192.168.6.102      10.200.2.34   3h
    ```

-2. For each hybrid node, retrieve the `spec.ipam.podCIDRs` field to find the CIDR block allocated for pods running on
+2. For each hybrid node, retrieve the `spec.ipam.podCIDRs` field to find the CIDR block allocated for pods active on
    that node.

    Replace `<nodeName>` with the name of your hybrid node discovered in step 1.
 Repeat this step for each hybrid node